Austria Passport Ranking

-The Austrian passport currently ranks on the 5th place according to the Guide visa index.
+The Austrian passport currently ranks on the 5th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 187 countries.
 It is considered one of the most desirable passports in the world with a very high mobility score.
 Austrian passport holders have visa-free access and visas on arrival to countries such as Brazil, Japan, United Kingdom, United Arab Emirates and United States allowing almost instant travel worldwide.
 Austrian passport holders do however require a visa to enter about 39 destinations in the world.

 The landlocked Republic of Austria consists of nine states and is part of the European Union.
 The nation’s neighboring countries are Italy, Switzerland, Germany, Czechia, Slovakia, Slovenia and Hungary.
 The most important provinces are Vienna, Lower Austria, Upper Austria and Styria.
 Austria has a surface area of 83,879 square kilometers.
 It is one of the smaller countries in the European Union.
 Its climate is temperate and alpine deepening on the region.

 The overall population is 8.9 million people.
 The capital of the country is Vienna, which is also the most populous city with 1.8 million inhabitants, followed by Graz and Linz.
 The largest airport is Vienna International Airport (VIE) with 31.6 million passengers followed by Salzburg Airport with 1.7 million yearly passengers.
 Vienna airport is the 14th largest airport in Europe and provides access to all parts of the world.